Decline in insect populations: Methodology

-Rothamsted Insect Survey, UK
+directly proportional to the other two metrics.
+Some studies find cases where, in certain locations, change in biodiversity is inversely proportional to the other metrics.
+For example, a 42 year study of insects in the pristine Breitenbach stream near Schlitz, which is believed to have been unaffected by anthropogenic decline related causes except for climate change, found that while abundance of insects decreased, biodiversity actually rose, especially during the first half of the study.

+Survey results for specific regions

+United Kingdom

 The Rothamsted Insect Survey at Rothamsted Research, Harpenden, England, began monitoring insect suction traps across the UK in 1964.
 According to the group, these have produced "the most comprehensive standardised long-term data on insects in the world".
 The traps are "effectively upside-down Hoovers running 24/7, continually sampling the air for migrating insects", according to James Bell, the survey leader, in an interview in 2017 with the journal Science.
 Between 1970 and 2002, the insect biomass caught in the traps declined by over two-thirds in southern Scotland, although it remained stable in England.
 The scientists speculate that insect abundance was already lost in England by 1970 (figures in Scotland were higher than in England when the survey began), or that aphids and other pests increased there in the absence of their insect predators.

-Dirzo et al. 2014

-A 2014 review by Rodolfo Dirzo and others in Science noted: "Of all insects with IUCN-documented population trends [203 insect species in five orders], 33% are declining, with strong variation among orders."
+A 2014 review noted: "Of all insects with IUCN-documented population trends [203 insect species in five orders], 33% are declining, with strong variation among orders."
 In the UK, "30 to 60% of species per order have declining ranges".
 Insect pollinators, "needed for 75% of all the world's food crops", appear to be "strongly declining globally in both abundance and diversity", which has been linked in Northern Europe to the decline of plant species that rely on them.
 The study referred to the human-caused loss of vertebrates and invertebrates as the "Anthropocene defaunation".

-Krefeld study, Germany
+Anecdotal evidence for insect decline has been offered by those who recall apparently greater insect abundance in the 20th century.
+Entomologist Simon Leather recalls that, in the 1970s, windows of Yorkshire houses he visited on his early-morning paper round would be "plastered with tiger moths" attracted by the house's lighting during the night.
+Tiger moths have now largely disappeared from the area.
+Another anecdote is recalled by environmentalist Michael McCarthy concerning the vanishing of the "moth snowstorms", a relatively common sight in the UK in the 1970s and earlier.
+Moth snowstorms occurred when moths congregated with such density that they could appear like a blizzard in the beam of automobile headlights.

+In 2004 the Royal Society for the Protection of Birds organised a Big Bug Count, issuing "splatometers" to about 40,000 volunteers to help count the number of insects colliding with their number plates.
+They found an average of one insect per 5 miles (8 km), which was less than expected.